grpc-ecosystem/polyglot/README.md

 ```

 The printed services can be filtered using `--service_filter=<service_name>` or `--method_filter=<method_name>`, and the `--with_message` flag can be used to also print the exact format of the requests.

+### Custom metadata

+It is possible to add custom grpc metadata to calls made using Polyglot by setting the `--metadata=key1:value1,key2:value2` flag.

 ## Build requirements